 Who We Serve

-Chicanos Por La Causa is teaming up with Arizona's three public universities and two largest community college districts to raise funds to ensure that DACA recipients at these institutions can finish what they started and graduate from college.
+Chicanos Por La Causa is teaming up with the foundations of Arizona's three public universities and two largest community college districts to raise private funds to ensure that DACA recipients at these institutions can finish what they started and graduate from college.

-100% of funds raised will be given to the partner colleges and universities to distribute to the more than 1,500 DACA students enrolled at these schools with stories like Jemimah and Perla:
+100% of funds raised will go directly to assist students enrolled at our partner institutions.
+There are more than 1,500 DACA students at Arizona public colleges and universities with stories like Jemimah and Perla:

 Born in Guadalajara, Mexico, Jemimah came to the United States when she was three years old.
 As the daughter of agricultural workers, she grew up with almost nothing.
 At one point, her family of six lived in a tiny two-room apartment.